akazukin5151/approportionment/rust/stv/tests/real/data/README.md

-Download the BLT files from https://www.glasgow.gov.uk/index.aspx?articleid=29269 to this dir
+Download the BLT files from urls.txt and extract the zip files to this dir